ngmachado/Waterfall/README.md

-# merkle-drop
+# Waterfall

 ## Intro

-Easy way to make Merkle Tree distribuition without coding.
-For each supported EVM network exist one merkle-drop contract that anyone can register one distribuition.
+With Waterfall is easy to make Merkle Tree distribuition without coding.
+For each supported EVM network exist one Waterfall that anyone can register one distribuition.

 Each distribuition is bound to a set of time, soo you can decide how much time will the distribuion run.

-Merkle-drop don't manage funds, for each valid claim will this contract will perform a ERC20 transferFrom from the tokenProvider account.
+Waterfall don't manage funds, for each valid claim will this contract will perform a ERC20 transferFrom from the tokenProvider account.

-**Merkle-drop don't have administrative powers**
+**Waterfall contract don't have administrative powers**

 ## How to use - main steps

-- Generete data for each user drop, follow a specific format (detail).
+- Generete data a drop, follow a specific format (see detail).
-- Generate the merkle tree root based on user drop data.
+- Generate the merkle tree root based with drop data.
-- In ERC20 token to be distributed `approve` merkle-drop contract with the total amount of tokens to be transfer.
+- In your token contract `approve` Waterfall address with the total amount of tokens to be transfer.
-- Register the merkle drop in the smart contract: merkleRoot, token, tokensProvider, startTime, endTime
+- Register the merkle drop information in the smart contract: merkleRoot, token, tokensProvider, startTime, endTime.

 ## Details and concepts

 `drop` - A set of users can claim a particular token.

-`merkleRoot` - generated from user set of data, each user claim represent a leaf.
+`merkleRoot` - generated from user set of data, each singular drop is represent in a leaf.

 `leaf` - user claim that follow the format: `index account amount`